nightstalker6669/colonycraft/README.md

 - `monitoring/crafting_monitor.lua`: Monitors the crafting queue and provides display capabilities.
 - `utils/queue.lua`: Provides queue data structure implementation.

-## Setup
+## Installation and Setup

-1. Ensure the required mods are installed in Minecraft.
+To integrate Colonycraft into your Minecraft experience:
+1. Install the required mods: CC:Tweaked, Advanced Peripherals, Applied Energistics 2, and Minecolonies.
-2. Place the Lua scripts in the computer's directory provided by CC:Tweaked.
+2. Copy the Colonycraft Lua scripts into the computer provided by CC:Tweaked within Minecraft.
-3. Reboot the in-game computer to execute the `startup/startup.lua` and initialize the system.
+3. Restart the in-game computer to run the `startup/startup.lua` which initializes the application.

+## Usage

+Once installed, the app will display information on a monitor in Minecraft for real-time management.
+For additional functionality and detailed interactions:
+- Refer to the `application.lua` for interface operations.
+- Use `inventory_manager.lua` and `me_bridge.lua` to manage automated crafting.

-## Contribution Guidelines
+## Contributing

+We welcome contributions from the community.
+Please follow these steps to contribute:
-1. Fork this repository.
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create your feature branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -am 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some YourFeatureName'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push the feature branch to your repository (`git push origin feature/YourFeatureName`).
-5. Open a Pull Request.
+5. Submit a pull request to the original repository.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Support

-For support, please open an issue or contact the project maintainers.
+Should you need assistance or encounter issues, please submit an issue on the project's issues page or reach out to the project maintainers.